adavarski/OpenShift4-CRC-development/README.md

-## OpenShift 4 Development Environment: Setup CodeReady Containers(CRC) on Laptop/Setting up CodeReady Containers(CRC) on a Remote Server and Remote Access to CRC from Laptop
+## OpenShift 4 Development Environment:

+- Setup CodeReady Containers (CRC) on Laptop
+- Setting up CodeReady Containers (CRC) on a Remote Server and Remote Access to CRC from Laptop.

 ### 1.Setup Local OpenShift 4.x Cluster with CodeReady Containers